New Construction & Home Energy Rater System (HERS) Rating

 - We will talk to you about your plans and help you or your builder complete the program APPLICATION.
 The application will show a comprehensive listing of all your eligible incentives.
 Note: Because new construction incentives require an insulation and thermal bypass inspection, applications MUST be submitted before the home is insulated in order to be eligible.

-- Once your home is completed and the energy-efficiency measures have been verified, we send you a check.
+- Once your home is completed and the energy-efficiency measures have been verified, you will receive a check.
 It’s as simple as that.

 In order to receive ENERGY STAR certification and the associated rebate on your new home, it must be inspected by a certified Home Energy Rater System (HERS) Rater.
 Please note that in order to qualify for ENERGY STAR certification, inspections must be conducted both prior to dry wall installation and again once construction is complete.